dim37/uno.extensions/doc/Overview/Mvux/Overview.md

 - The MainPage XAML has been simplified to use the `FeedView` control, which automatically handles the various states of the feed.
 - The `FeedView` control has a `Source` property that is bound to the `CurrentWeather` property of the `MainModel`.
 - The `FeedView` control has a `ValueTemplate` that defines the UI to display when the feed has a value, `ProgressTemplate` that defines the UI to display when the feed is loading, `ErrorTemplate` that defines the UI to display when the feed has an error, and `NoneTemplate` that defines the UI to display when the feed has no results.
+- The Get Weather Button is data bound to the `Refresh` command of the `FeedView` control, which will cause the `IFeed` to invoke the GetCurrentWeather method when the Button is pressed.

 At this point, don't worry if you don't understand all of the details of the code.
 We'll cover the details in the following sections.
+For now, it's important to understand that the MainModel code is much simpler, and that the `FeedView` control handles the various states of the application.

 ## What is MVUX?

-MVUX is an extension to the MVU design pattern, and leverages code generation in order to take advantage of the unique data-binding engine of WinUI and the Uno Platform.
+Now that you've seen an example of MVUX in action, let's discuss the main components of MVUX.

 ### Model

-The **Model** in MVUX is similar in many ways to the viewmodel in MVVM in that it defines the properties that will be available for data binding and methods that include any business logic.
-In MVUX this is referred to as the Model, highlighting that it is immutable by design.
+As we saw in the example, the **Model** in MVUX (eg MainModel) is similar in many ways to the ViewModel in MVVM (eg MainViewModel).
+It defines the properties that will be available for data binding and any methods that will handle user interactions.

+The **Model** part of MVUX also implicitly refers to any data entities that are used by the application.
+In this case, the `WeatherInfo` class, returned by the GetCurrentWeather method, is considered part of the **Model**.

+In MVUX the **Model** is treated as immutable, meaning that both MainModel and WeatherInfo can be defined as `record` types.
+This is a key difference between MVUX and MVVM, where the ViewModel is typically mutable.

-For our weather app, `WeatherModel` is the **Model**, and defines a property named `CurrentWeather`.
+For our weather app, `MainModel` is the **Model**, and defines a property named `CurrentWeather`.

 ```csharp
 public partial record WeatherModel(IWeatherService WeatherService)